 World history has unfolded according to these prophetic words.
 “See, I have taught you decrees and laws as the Lord my God commanded me, so that you may follow them in the land you are entering to take possession of it.
 Observe them carefully, for this will show your wisdom and understanding to the nations, who will hear about all these decrees and say, “Surely this great nation is a wise and understanding people.”
 (4:5)

-After the final words of blessing, Moses died on Mount Pisgah and the Lord wisely buried His servant so that the gravesite would not become an object of idolatry.
+After his farewell of blessing, Moses died on Mount Pisgah and the Lord wisely buried His servant so that the gravesite would not become an object of idolatry.
 A massive community of former slaves wept for Moses for 30 days.
 Allow the Holy Spirit to bless you as you read what Jesus quoted during His temptation in the wilderness. “man does not live on bread alone but on every word that comes from the mouth of the Lord.
-Fear the Lord your God, serve him only” (Deut 8:3)
+Fear the Lord your God, serve him only” (8:3)

 Copyright © 2019 by Barbara Alley Hoyle.